 Carbon sequestration is the process of capturing and storing atmospheric carbon dioxide.
 It reduces the amount of carbon dioxide in the atmosphere and its associated climate impacts and vulnerabilities.
-Forests, trees, and woodlands are one of the best forms of carbon sequestration providing multiple benefits which also include cooling the streetscape, air and water temperatures, vulnerabilities, and improved mental and physical health while increasing wildlife value.
+Forests, trees, and woodlands are one of the best forms of carbon sequestration, providing multiple benefits that include cooling the streetscape, reducing air and water temperatures, lowering climate vulnerabilities, improving mental and physical health, and increasing wildlife value.

-To increase carbon sequestration capacity and its associate benefits, the Plan recommends that all landscaping on new development or public projects in the Plan Area:
+To increase carbon sequestration capacity and its associated benefits, the Plan recommends that all landscaping on new development or public projects in the Plan Area:

-- increase plant biodiversity, pollination capacity, and beneficial wildlife habitats through the planting of stratified climate adaptive, regionally native trees, shrubs, and plant species. - use of similar native plant species found within Sligo Creek Stream Valley Park (see Appendix) for plantings to maximize local wildlife benefits while providing corridor connections. - Include Soil Profile Rebuilding where appropriate for soil restoration practices.
-These practices have a wide variety of benefits to improve vegetation establishment, increase tree growth rates, increase soil permeability, enhance formation of aggregates in the subsoil, and enhance long-term soil carbon storage. - prioritize planting areas where impervious cover exceeds 25 percent. - prioritize preservation and restoration of natural areas including those with steep slopes, upon redevelopment.
+- Increase plant biodiversity, pollination capacity, and beneficial wildlife habitats through the planting of stratified climate adaptive, regionally native trees, shrubs, and plant species. - Use similar native plant species found within Sligo Creek Stream Valley Park (see Appendix) for plantings to maximize local wildlife benefits while providing corridor connections. - Include Soil Profile Rebuilding where appropriate for soil restoration practices.
+These practices have a wide variety of benefits to improve vegetation establishment, increase tree growth rates, increase soil permeability, enhance formation of aggregates in the subsoil, and enhance long-term soil carbon storage. - Prioritize planting areas where impervious cover exceeds 25%.

+Prioritize preservation and restoration of natural areas, including those with steep slopes, upon redevelopment.
 Restoration shall include soil restoration, invasive species control, and tree and understory plantings to maximize carbon sequestration and habitat value.